sildater/parangonar/README.md

 To demonstrate **Parangonar** the contents of performance and score alignment file (encoded in the [match file format](https://cpjku.github.io/matchfile/)) are loaded, which returns a score object, a performance objects, and an alignment list.
 A new alignment is computed using different note matchers and the predicted alignment are compared to the ground truth.

-Documentation: creation of note alignments
+Documentation: Creation of Note Alignments
 -------

 **Parangonar** contains implementations of note alignments algorithms: